fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 @dsyme replies

-> Coroutines are almost a no-op to build on the mechanism - they're in the examples for educational purposes,
+> Coroutines are almost a no-op to build on the mechanism - they're in the examples for educational purposes.
 > I'm not planning on adding them to F# as such, though users could define them.
 So in that sense it's
 > essentially adding co-routines, though there is no specific type for co-routines in the library.